Advances in Phonons: From Band Topology to Phonon Chirality: Conclusions and Perspectives

-In summary, topological and chiral phonons represent a transformative frontier in condensed matter physics.
-These unconventional lattice excitations exhibit nontrivial topology and carry (pseudo-)angular momentum that are important to understand light-matter scattering, thermal transport, and emergent symmetry breaking and topological orders.
-These concepts expand the understanding of symmetry, topology, and transport in crystalline solids, with promising implications for both fundamental science and quantum technologies.
+{In summary, topological and circularly polarzied phonons represent a transformative frontier in condensed matter physics.
+These unconventional lattice excitations exhibit nontrivial topology and carry nonzero AM and PAM that are important to understand light-matter scattering, thermal transport, and emergent symmetry breaking orders and topological orders.
+These concepts expand the understanding of symmetry, topology, and transport in crystalline materials, with promising implications for both fundamental science and quantum technologies.}